ev3dev/ev3dev.github.io/index.md

       </p>
       <p>
-          Just like you can take apart your LEGO<sup>&reg;</sup> models and build something completely different, we have reversed-engineered the EV3 and created a new software platform for programming your robots.
+          Just like you can take apart your LEGO<sup>&reg;</sup> models and build something completely different, we have reverse-engineered the EV3 and created a new software platform for programming your robots.
       </p>
   </div>